artbits/orm-java/README.md

 [![](https://img.shields.io/badge/license-Apache--2.0-%234377BF)](#license)

-## SQLite-Java
+## ORM-Java
-``SQLite-Java`` is a Java ORM for SQLite databases.
-Using ``SQLite-JDBC`` as the driver at the bottom.
-It provides simple and efficient APIs without writing a large number of SQL statements.
+``ORM-Java`` is an ORM used for SQLite or MySQL databases.
+Using ``JDBC`` as the driver at the bottom level.
+It provides a simple and efficient API without the need to write a large number of SQL statements.
 You only need to know the basics of SQL to get started.

 ## Features
- + Support for automatic table creation and addition columns.
+ + Support automatic creation of tables, addition of columns, and addition of indexes.
  + Provide APIs for adding, deleting, modifying, and querying.
  + Provides aggregate function APIs.
  + APIs are simple, elegant and efficient to use.